isomerpages/moe-spectrasec/_yearbook/Yearbook 2020/Shoot For The Stars.md

 description: ""
 third_nav_title: Yearbook 2020
 ---
-Prize Giving Day 2020 was carried out entirely through Zoom.
+Prize&nbsp;Giving&nbsp;Day 2020 was carried out entirely through Zoom.
 The Student Council Leaders stepped up to the challenge to put up a 30-minute video for the school to witness the celebration of students who beat the odds to achieve the highest academic accolades in our school.

 Our emcees, Shamil Azmi of Class S3-4 and Irfa Syafiqah of Class S3-1, spent many week nights and weekends working on their script, rehearsing and recording each segment as flawless as they could.